 Subtle inventions and practices have been used whereby hereditaments of this Realm have been conveyed from one to another … craftily made to secret uses … sometimes by signs and tokens.

 Peter Haggstrom, Letters to the Editor, Australian Financial Review, July 24, 2017

 In recent times they have also been used to protect assets, to facilitate transfers from estates, and to set aside and grow wealth for people unable to care for themselves.

 A trust is a legal obligation on the part of a trustee (who directly controls trust assets such as property or shares) to hold or accumulate income and assets for the benefit of a group of beneficiaries (usually family members of the individual who settled assets in the trust in the first place).
-1)‘Family trusts’ are private trusts whose beneficiaries are limited to family members of the individual that established or controls the trust.
-In some ways, they have more generous tax treatment than other private trusts.
-Remarkably, the definition of ‘family’ in the tax law for this purpose extends to five generations from grandparents to grandchildren.
+‘Family trusts’ are private trusts whose beneficiaries are limited to family members of the individual that established or controls the trust.
+In some ways, they have more generous tax treatment … Continue reading

 There are different kinds of trusts.